 How to Determine If Your Oregon Building Must Comply with BPS

 The single most common first question we get from Oregon commercial property owners is straightforward: “Does my building actually have to comply with this?”
 The answer is usually yes, but not always.
-And the cost of getting it wrong in either direction is real — assume you’re exempt when you’re not, and you face a missed compliance deadline; assume you’re covered when you’re not, and you pay for an audit you didn’t legally need.
+And the cost of getting it wrong in either direction is real — assume you’re exempt when you’re not, and you face a missed compliance deadline with potential penalties of $1,000/day up to $25,000/year under ORS 330.135; assume you’re covered when you’re not, and you pay for an audit and compliance work you didn’t legally need.

-This is the practical decision tree we walk owners through on the first call.
+This is the practical decision tree we walk owners through on the first call, with real examples that help clarify the ambiguous cases that trip up building owners and managers.

 The 30-Second Answer